-Google is the best search engine in the world which means that it gives its users exactly what they are looking for.
-The key goal of an SEM strategy is to be that best ad result whether on a search engine results page or displayed on a partner website.
-These ads are successful because they target individuals who are already motivated and interested and redirect them to relevant landing pages on your website.
-Your organization is reaching supporters at exactly the right time, when they are looking to learn more.
+The goal of a SEM strategy is to be the best ad result, whether that means appearing on a search engine results page, a partner website, or on YouTube.
+SEM ads are more successful than other types of advertising because they target individuals who are already motivated and interested in a particular topic and then direct them to relevant pages on your website.
+Your organization is reaching supporters at exactly the right time: at the moment that they are looking to learn more.

 Google Ad Grants

 Ad Grants is a part of the “Google for Nonprofits” program and provides up to $10,000 in free monthly advertising to eligible nonprofits.
 The application process is fairly simple, including validating charity status, agreeing to Google’s requirements and maintaining a functioning website.
 There are few types of excluded nonprofits, so we've created a 2-minute Google Ad Grant quiz to help you check your eligibility.
 We regularly help nonprofits through the entire application process to ensure that they are approved.

 Ad Grants is awesome but does require setting up a well-functioning campaign and picking the best possible keywords to be successful.
 To keep the advertising funds you must be proactive and check the success of your advertisements to ensure that they are performing above the minimum required by the grant.
 Some nonprofits find that this is specialized and technical enough that it is the best use of funds to focus on other efforts and to outsource managing the Google Ad Grant.

 The program only covers text ads which means the focus is on creating compelling text content that is sure to generate more supporters.
 And of course, your ads will only appear on Google and not on any other search engines (such as Bing or Yahoo).

 Why should my nonprofit sign up?